microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         String GetXml();
     };

-    runtimeclass SelectionMenu
+    runtimeclass ComboBox
     {
-        SelectionMenu(String id);
+        ComboBox(String id);

-        // Add a selection item to the SelectionMenu if InputType is SelectionMenu.
+        // Add a selection item to the ComboBox if InputType is ComboBox.
 The id parameter is used to retrieve the user input when the app is activated
         // and content is the displayed text for the item.
-        SelectionMenu AddSelection(String id, String content);
+        ComboBox AddSelection(String id, String content);

-        // Sets the default selection to be displayed by the SelectionMenu SelectionMenu SetDefaultSelection(String id);
+        // Sets the default selection to be displayed by the ComboBox ComboBox SetDefaultSelection(String id);

         // Retrieves the XML content of the input.
         String GetXml();